Zero-OS/resourcepool/specs/webhooks.md

 We need a way to provide a way for 3rd parties to be notified when certain events happen.

-## Explenation
+## Explanation

-We provide a new endpoint in the 0-orchestrator API for 3rd parties to register a webhook and on which kind of events he wants to register.
+We provide a new endpoint in the 0-orchestrator API for 3rd parties to register a webhook and on which event types they want to register.
 We will store those webhooks as AYS services.
-When a certains event happens we will search in all registered webhooks check if they are registered on the specific event and make a post towards the webhook.
+When a certain event happens we will search in all registered webhooks check if they are registered on the specific event type and make a post towards the webhook.
-The postdata will include the eventtype a timestamp and optionally extra metdata specific for each eventtype.
+The postdata will include the eventtype, event,  a timestamp and optionally extra metdata specific for each eventtype.

+Each eventype will have different sub events.
+For example for eventtype `ork`, we can have events `VM_SHUTDOWN`, `VM_QUARANTINE`.
+A webhook will register to an eventtype and orchestrator will post all events of this eventtype to the webooh.

 ## Webhook registration endpoint